ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/information-barriers-policies.md

 Information barrier policies are not in effect until you set them to active status, and then apply the policies.

-1. Use the `Get-InformationBarrierPolicy -Organization $org` cmdlet to see a list of policies that have been defined.
+1. Use the **Get-InformationBarrierPolicy** cmdlet to see a list of policies that have been defined.
 Note the status and identity (GUID) of each policy.

+    Syntax: `Get-InformationBarrierPolicy -Organization $org`

-2. To set a policy to active status, use the `Set-InformationBarrierPolicy` cmdlet with an Identity parameter, and the State parameter set to Active.
+2. To set a policy to active status, use the **Set-InformationBarrierPolicy** cmdlet with an **Identity** parameter, and the **State** parameter set to **Active**.

+    Syntax: `Set-InformationBarrierPolicy -Identity GUID -State Active`

     Here's an example:

     `Set-InformationBarrierPolicy -Identity 43c37853-ea10-4b90-a23d-ab8c93772471 -State Active`